-This misconception unfortunately leads to expectations we very often hear about to just ‘be positive’ and be (or at least appear to be) worry-free.
-It leads to expectations that we should simply know what to do to fix our worries.
+This misconception unfortunately leads to expectations we often hear about to just ‘be positive’ and be (or at least appear to be) worry-free.
+These beliefs lead to expectations that we should simply know what to do to fix our worries.
 Over time, this becomes the unspoken pressure to dismiss anxiety unless it is ‘serious’ enough but by then, it has probably already caused much distress and difficulties in our lives.

 We overlook the fact that learning to cope with anxiety is more like a skill that is developed over time instead of an innate talent that one is necessarily born with.
 Very few of us were ever explicitly taught how to deal with overwhelming feelings of worry and how to cope when it strikes.
 When we expect that we should just know how to deal with anxious feelings, we place unnecessary and unfair pressure on ourselves.
 Furthermore, the shame attached to not knowing makes it even more difficult for us to reach out and start learning those very skills.